-Unwavering in our long-standing commitment to address the health needs of our community, Boston Medical Center (BMC) provides a wide range of programs beyond the traditional medical model.
-Core to fulfilling our public health mission and consistent with the findings of our recent Community Health Needs Assessment, the goals of our Community Benefits Programs are to improve access to and utilization of health services, and to improve health outcomes for underserved populations in our community.
+Unwavering in our long-standing commitment to address the health needs of our community, Boston Medical Center (BMC) has developed programs and initiatives beyond the traditional medical model.
+Core to fulfilling our public health mission and vision for health equity, our Community Benefits Programs and Initiatives aim to improve health outcomes among underserved populations in our community.

 As the largest safety net hospital in New England, BMC serves a significantly disproportionate number of disadvantaged patients who live in our community.
-Approximately 59% of our patients are from underserved populations, such as the low-income and elderly, who rely on government payers such as Medicaid, the Health Safety Net and Medicare for their coverage.
+Approximately 59% of our patients are from underserved populations, such as the low-income and elderly, who rely on government payers for their coverage.

 Community Benefits Programs Highlights